andyfaff/scipy/PEP/1-Optimizer.rst

          (see https://github.com/scipy/scipy/pull/8414#issuecomment-366372052)
          I said "minimize has been an issue to me".
 Can point to other examples. and implementing classes could lower barrier to implementing new minimizers
+       * Why not apply to other solvers in `show_options`? `root`, `minimize_scalar`, `linprog`?
+           * We have personal experience that makes minimize a problem.
+We are open to expanding this class interface but currently see no need to expand root/minimize_scalar/linprog.
    * Enhancements
        * Provide standard interface
            * for enhancements to sklearn, dask-ml, etc. Possibly PyTorch. **Would those projects be prepared to state that?**